Liam-DeVoe/liam-devoe/README.md

 Hi there!
-I work on tools to help write more powerful, legible, and ergonomic software specifications, and therefore more correct software writ large.
+I work on tools to write more powerful, legible, and ergonomic software specifications, and therefore more correct software writ large.

 I work at [Antithesis](https://antithesis.com) by day, where I co-created [Hegel](https://hegel.dev/), a universal property-based testing protocol to bring PBT to all developers.